-Julia Coym is an Associate Director in Control Risks’ Global Risk Analysis practice, based in Shanghai.
+Julia Coym is a Director in Control Risks’ Global Risk Analysis practice, based in Shanghai.
 Specialising in political, security and regulatory issues in China and North-East Asia, Julia leads the practice’s work in the automotive sector.

 - Asia Pacific

 - Stakeholder Mapping